crabzilla/accounts/README.md

 ### Overview

-This is an app was built with [Crabzilla](https://crabzilla.github.io/crabzilla/).
+This is an app built with [Crabzilla](https://crabzilla.github.io/crabzilla/).
 I needed a better example than the dumb "example1 customer" used within Crabzilla tests so I got some inspiration from https://github.com/pmlopes/reactive-microservice-design

 ### Features